lraycheva/core/tutorials/guides/01_javascript/javascript.md

 // Check whether an instance with the selected stock is already running. const contexts = await Promise.all(
-    // Use the `instances` property to get all running application instances. detailsApplication.instances.map(instance => instance.getContext()) );
+    // Use the `instances` property to get all running app instances. detailsApplication.instances.map(instance => instance.getContext()) );
 const isRunning = contexts.find(context => context.RIC === stock.RIC);